-Soft spicy vegan gingerbread cookies made with fresh ginger and pumpkin puree!
+Soft spicy vegan gingerbread cookies made with pumpkin puree!
+No oil, No eggs!
 This cookie is healthier and easier than the traditional recipe, made with pantry ingredients, egg-free, refined-sugar-free, vegan, paleo and gluten-free!
 Cut into gingerbread person shapes or spoon to bake round cookies.

 Vegan gingerbread cookie recipe that uses a secret ingredient, FRESH ginger!
 So delicious and healthy.
 Most recipes use only powdered or ground ginger, but fresh ginger brings a zing to your healthy gingerbread cookie that can't be beat.
 And this recipe is easy - only 5 ingredients plus flour and spices.